aws-powertools/powertools-lambda-java/examples/README.md

 ## aws-lambda-powertools-examples

-This directory holds example projects demoing different components of the Lambda Powertools for Java.
+This directory holds example projects demoing different components of the Powertools for AWS Lambda (Java).